ajroach42/ajroach42.github.io/_posts/2018-04-24-observations-on-modern-computing-the-last-10-years-were-a-misstep.md

 - Make user friendly (not user hostile) devices and software
 - Write documentation
 - Refuse to buy tech that *we* can render safe to use, but that the average user can't
-- Support finanically the people and organizations taht produce user friendly hardware and software whenever possible.
+- Support finanically the people and organizations that produce user friendly hardware and software whenever possible.
 - Write to our congresscritters about the DMCA (a law that is wielded by the likes of Lexmark and John Deere and Microsoft to keep their devices user hostile by rendering it illegal to install your own software.)
 - Normalize the idea that reading documentation is sometimes required, and in the process, help folks bridge the gap in computer literacy.
 - Encourage tinkering and customization by documenting all the ways that it is possible.